QuantEcon/lecture-jax/lectures/mle.md

 ```

+At present, JAX doesn't have an implementation to compute factorial directly.

+In order to compute the factorial efficiently such that we can JIT it, we use
+$$
+    n! = e^{log(\Gamma(n+1))}
+$$

+since [jax.lax.lgamma](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.lgamma.html) and [jax.lax.exp](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.exp.html) are available.

-The following function computes the `factorial`.
+The following function `jax_factorial` computes the factorial using this idea.

 ```{code-cell} ipython3
 @jax.jit